 Findings

-- Topic modeling yielded 14 meaningful higher-level clusters for communication and 16 for digital literacy after pruning conversational-filler outliers.
+• Topic modeling produced 14 meaningful high-level clusters for communication and 16 for digital literacy after removing conversational-filler outliers.

-- Teachers framed communication as multimodal (speaking, listening, writing, presenting) with audience and social-emotional dimensions, and asked for less “squishy” frameworks.
+• Teachers framed communication as inherently multimodal with audience awareness and social-emotional dimensions, calling for less “squishy” frameworks.

-- Digital literacy was described as fast-evolving, centered on information evaluation, digital citizenship, and ethical engagement under AI and misinformation pressures.
+• Digital literacy was seen as fluid and rapidly evolving, emphasizing information evaluation, digital citizenship, and ethical engagement amid AI and misinformation.

 Connections